FabriceSalvaire/qt-examples/PySide6/samplebinding/doc/samplebinding.rst

 then compiled and linked into a shared library.
 The shared library is a CPython extension module, which is loaded by the Python interpreter.

-Beacuse the C++ language has different semantics to Python, shiboken needs help in figuring out how to generate the bindings code.
+Because the C++ language has different semantics to Python, shiboken needs help in figuring out how to generate the bindings code.
 This is done by specifying a special XML file called a typesystem file.

 In the typesystem file you specify things like:

- * which C++ classes should have bindings (Icecream) and what kind of semantics (value / object)
+ * Which C++ classes should have bindings (Icecream, Truck) and with what kind of semantics (value / object)

  * Ownership rules (who deletes the C++ objects, C++ or Python)